elfry2/kami/README.md

 ```

 ## Usage
-Before using kami, you are expected to be familiar with Neovim basic usage as well as plugin management via [lazy.nvim](https://lazy.folke.io/).
+Before using kami, you are expected to be familiar with Neovim basic usage as well as basic plugin management via [lazy.nvim](https://lazy.folke.io/).
 It might be useful to also follow along with [this video](https://www.youtube.com/watch?v=N93cTbtLCIM), which walks you through the conveniences of LazyVim.

 To use it, launch Neovide the same way you would launch any other app, or execute on terminal
 ```bash